LIBR 294-02,-03,-04 (Regular Session)

 Tentative Course Calendar

-The Internship must be completed within the semester the student has registered for LIBR 294; dates for submission of the required Internship documents will be posted on ANGEL.
-With prior approval, a student may begin the Internship prior to the beginning of the semester, but under no circumstances will be permitted to begin more than three weeks prior to the official first day of classes.
+The Internship must be completed within the semester the student has registered for LIBR 294; dates for submission of the required Internship documents will be posted on Angel.
+With prior approval, a student may begin the Internship a few weeks prior to the beginning of the semester.

 Textbooks and Readings